How to use this Learning Station

 - It is advisable, however, that treatment with penicillin be started immediately so that the fetus can be treated while waiting for the result of the laboratory test.

-- Ask the patient to return in one week for the result of the laboratory test.
+- Ask the patient to return in 1 week for the result of the laboratory test.

 - If the RPR or VDRL is negative the patient does not have syphilis.
 Treatment can be stopped.